-This Proxy is solicited on behalf of the Board of Directors for the Annual Meeting of Stockholders to be held on May 4, 2005
+This Proxy is solicited on behalf of the Board of Directors for the Annual Meeting of Stockholders to be held on May 11, 2006

-The undersigned appoints Phillip C. Yeager, David P. Yeager and Mark A. Yeager, or any of them, proxies for the undersigned, each with full power of substitution, to attend the Annual Meeting of Stockholders of Hub Group, Inc., to be held on May 4, 2005 at 10:00 a.m., Chicago time, and at any adjournments or postponements of the Annual Meeting, and to vote as specified in this Proxy all of the Class A Common Stock of the Company which the undersigned would be entitled to vote if personally present.
+The undersigned appoints Phillip C. Yeager, David P. Yeager and Mark A. Yeager, or any of them, proxies for the undersigned, each with full power of substitution, to attend the Annual Meeting of Stockholders of Hub Group, Inc., to be held on May 11, 2006 at 10:00 a.m., Chicago time, and at any adjournments or postponements of the Annual Meeting, and to vote as specified in this Proxy all of the Class A Common Stock of the Company which the undersigned would be entitled to vote if personally present.
 This Proxy when properly executed will be voted in accordance with your indicated directions.
-If no direction is made, this Proxy will be voted FOR the election of Directors and FOR the approval of the Amendment to the Certificate of Incorporation to increase the number of authorized shares of Class A Common Stock.
+If no direction is made, this Proxy will be voted FOR the election of each of the nominees for the Board of Directors.